-Pauwel Kwak 75cl Sharing Bottle
+Pauwel Kwak 750ml Bottle

 In Napoleon's time, Pauwel Kwak was a brewer and the owner of the 'De Hoorn' inn in Dendermonde.
 Mail coaches stopped there every day.
 But at that time coachmen were not allowed to leave their coach and horses in order to have their thirst quenched along with their passengers.
 As a result, the inventive innkeeper had a special Kwak glass blown that could be hung on the coach.
 In this way, the coachman had his Kwak beer safely at hand.

 Kwak is recognisable by its deep bright amber colour and a dense, creamy coloured head.
 The pale wood of the glass holder makes a pleasant contrast with the beer.

 You will smell a mellow, fruity and malty aroma with a slightly spicy character (coriander, hops).
 Additional earthy and very subtle aromas of banana and perhaps also a whiff of pineapple or mango in the background.

 Discover a very mellow, fruity attack, a nougat-like solidity, and a slightly spicy character with hints of liquorice passing into a warm finish that reminds you of caramelised banana.
 The bitterness always remains in the background but in the end, emerges delicately.